gautam1168/build-d8/README.md

 d8           trunk      fcd7f69f0e42   3 weeks ago    8.31GB
 ```

-Once you have this, you can run a container with this image using the following command, which
+Once you have this, you can start a shell with this image using the following command.
-will drop you into a shell inside the container
 ```
 docker run --rm -it d8:trunk bash
 ```